A Parallel Section Functor for 2-Vector Bundles: Introduction and summary

-In \secref{secparallelsectionfunctor} we construct the parallel section functor \eqnref{eqntheparallelsectionfunctor}, i.e. the right lower corner of the above diagram.
-To this end, we first have to introduce the domain symmetric monoidal bicategory $\TRepGrpd$ in \secref{secdefdefTRepGrpd}.
-The objects are 2-vector bundles over essentially finite groupoids, 1-morphisms arise from spans of essentially finite groupoids and intertwiners and 2-morphisms from spans of spans of essentially finite groupoids and higher intertwiners. \secref{secparsectionfunctorconstruc} contains the formulation and proof of the main result (\thmref{thmextparsecfunctor}).
-Finally, we show how to recover the categorical parallel section functor \eqnref{eqnfirstparallelsectionfunctor} from the bicategorical one \eqnref{eqntheparallelsectionfunctor} introduced in this paper (\satzref{satzresofparfunctor}).
+In Section~\ref{secparallelsectionfunctor} we construct the parallel section functor \eqref{eqntheparallelsectionfunctor}, i.e.\ the right lower corner of the above diagram.
+To this end, we first have to introduce the domain symmetric monoidal bicategory $\TRepGrpd$ in Section~\ref{secdefdefTRepGrpd}.
+The objects are 2-vector bundles over essentially finite groupoids, 1-morphisms arise from spans of essentially finite groupoids and intertwiners and 2-morphisms from spans of spans of essentially finite groupoids and higher intertwiners.
+Section~\ref{secparsectionfunctorconstruc} contains the formulation and proof of the main result (Theorem~\ref{thmextparsecfunctor}).
+Finally, we show how to recover the categorical parallel section functor \eqref{eqnfirstparallelsectionfunctor} from the bicategorical one \eqref{eqntheparallelsectionfunctor} introduced in this paper (Proposition~\ref{satzresofparfunctor}).